rokath/trice/docs/TriceUserGuide.md

   | `X` `X`                  | 2-byte message, reserved for extensions or user data                                                          |
   | `X` `X` `X`              | 3-byte message, reserved for extensions or user data                                                          |

-- In decoded frames >= 4-byte the first 2 bytes are the 14-bit ID with 2 selector bits at the most significant position.
+- In decoded frames >= 4-byte the first 2 bytes are the 14-bit ID with 2 selector bits at the most significant position in the known endianness.
 - The `0` selector is usable for any user encoding.
 The **trice** tool ignores such packages.

   | 16-bit groups            | Selector (2 msb)|Comment                                                 | Endianness sizes            |